Welcome to Carpenter Headquarters!

 - Since the job is physical and requires the use of eye and hand, the student should have good hand-and-eye coordination and manual dexterity.

-- Be able to work at heights and in adverse weather condition that is why the student should be able to adapt to different working conditions.
+- Being able to work at heights and in adverse weather conditions is why the student should be able to adapt to different working conditions.

 If you meet or exceed the requirements stated above, it doesn’t automatically mean you can be accepted into the training program, there are still rules that the school follows.
 You could go through an interview prior to getting accepted.